 According to the Washington State Division of Vocational Rehabilitation’s Disability & DVR Statistics Report dated July 2017, 12.9% of the State’s population is living with a disability.
 Between 2011 and 2015, the population of people with disabilities grew faster than the State’s overall population, 8.2% compared to 5.2%.
 Tacoma, WA is the third most populated city in the state, and as such, it is home to many of the Washingtonians that are living with a disabling condition.
-During this time of financial uncertainty, many WA residents will turn to individual and group disability insurance benefits and Social Security Disability (SSDI) benefits to support themselves and their families.
+During this time of financial uncertainty, many WA residents will turn to individual disability insurance and long term disability insurance benefits and Social Security Disability (SSDI) benefits to support themselves and their families.
 However, you may need the help of a Tacoma disability lawyer.

 We have seen firsthand that even the most deserving claimants will receive a denial letter rather than the benefits they are entitled to at some point.
 Our lawyers are here to help if your disability claim has been denied or terminated.
-We represent long-term disability insurance and Social Security Disability claimants in the Gig Harbor-Tacoma, WA, area, Seattle, and throughout the state.
+We represent long term disability insurance and Social Security Disability claimants in the Gig Harbor-Tacoma, WA, area, Seattle, and throughout the state.

 Ortiz Law Firm Handles Tacoma, WA Long Term Disability Claims